 e) Sports Nutrition

-With your collaboration we both seek to meet the expectation that:
+With your collaboration, we both seek to meet the expectation that:

-• the different corporate bodies will receive this with good pleasure.
+- Different corporate bodies will receive this with good pleasure.